FrankBijnen/ExifToolGui/Docs/Readme GeoCoding Getting started.txt

 - If you dont want any GeoCoding choose 'Disable GeoCoding'.

-- If all you want is to get the location of coordinated and dont want to enable Internet Access for lookup.
+- If all you want is to get the location of coordinates and dont want to enable Internet Access for lookup.

   In Preferences/GeoCoding choose 'Enable Offline GeoCoding (ExifTool)'